Onyeka Gamero

-Onyeka Paloma Gamero (born February 23, 2006) is an American soccer player who plays as a midfielder for Bay FC of the National Women's Soccer League (NWSL).
+Onyeka Paloma Gamero (born February 23, 2006) is an American professional soccer player who plays as a forward for USL Super League club Dallas Trinity, on loan from Bay FC.

 Club career

 Gamero signed with Barcelona B on June 28, 2023.
 She scored two goals and provided one assist in nine appearances before tearing her ACL and meniscus at the end of November.

 On July 15, 2025, Bay FC acquired Gamero in exchange for an undisclosed transfer fee and signed her to a multi-year contract.

+On August 12, 2026, Gamero was sent on loan to USL Super League club Dallas Trinity until the end of the year.

 International career

 Gamero has represented the United States at youth level at the 2022 FIFA U-17 Women's World Cup.

 Personal life

 Gamero is of Spanish descent via her father and Nigerian descent by mother.